This Black History Month, celebrate the work of Afro-Latinas who challenge what Latinidad looks like

 Julia de Burgos is a Puerto Rican poet who tackled the complexities of womanhood, social inequality, and feminism in the 1930s until her death in 1953—a time when these issues were not part of the national conversation.
 Her work continues to influence other Afro-Latinx writers in the Caribbean, and her work is referenced in history and poetry classes around the world. de Burgos was a revolutionary who was very involved in Puerto Rican and Nuyorican politics.

-Noëlle Santos is the Bronx native and Boriqua behind the soon to be Lit Bar, a bookstore and wine bar in the South Bronx.
+Noëlle Santos is the Bronx native and Boriqua behind Lit Bar, a bookstore and wine bar in the South Bronx.
 Santos’s entrepreneurial skills have been featured in citywide and national publications.
 She is passionate about giving back to her community, building a business integrated into the needs of the surrounding community, and showing other aspiring business owners that their ideas are possible.

 Singer Amara La Negra blew up online when a clip of her in Love & Hip Hop: Miami went viral.
 In it, Amara had to defend being her authentic self to a music producer—dark skin, afro, and all.
 She empowered Afro-Latinas everywhere to be themselves, and not to conform to a more Eurocentric beauty standard in hopes of becoming more successful.
 La Negra has a huge social media following and is also a children’s book author.